danielalcalde/PyPlotHDF5.jl/README.md

 # PyPlotHDF5

-A library to automatically save data in generated for PyPlot figures in HDF5 format.
-Usefull for complying with the FAIR principles.
+A library to automatically save data used to create a plot into a file using HDF5 format.
+Useful for complying with the FAIR principles.
 Supported functions are  `plot`, `errorbar`, `axhline`, `axvline`, `savefig`, `scatter`, `imshow`.
 More functions can be added by request easily.

 ```jl
 using PyPlotHDF5